bmargogne/website-builder/_docs/else/cheatsheets.md

 =============

 When learning, cheat sheets are a great thing to keep printed and always at reach !
+I place the files in the _docs/src/ folder, which are not saved on the repository.

 ##### GIT
 https://www.git-tower.com/blog/git-cheat-sheet/